Characters of the Marvel Cinematic Universe: A–L: Jacques Dernier

 Jacques Dernier (portrayed by Bruno Ricci) is a French member of the Howling Commandos who fought in World War II.

-As of 2025, the character has appeared in one project: the film Captain America: The First Avenger (2011).
+As of 2026, the character has appeared in one project: the film Captain America: The First Avenger (2011).
 An alternate universe variant of Dernier appeared in one project: the Disney+ animated series What If...?.

+Jean DeWolff

+Jean DeWolff (portrayed by Liza Colón-Zayas) is a New York City Police Department (NYPD) detective and an ally of Spider-Man.

+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day (2026).

 Rhomann Dey

 Rhomann Dey (portrayed by John C. Reilly) is a member of the Nova Corps and contact to Peter Quill and the Guardians of the Galaxy.
 He is promoted to the rank of Denarian due to his actions during the Battle of Xandar.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy.

 Max Dillon / Electro

 Max Dillon (portrayed by Jamie Foxx), also known as Electro, is an Oscorp electrical engineer from an alternate reality who gained electric powers after an accident involving genetically modified electric eels.
 Upon reaching the main universe, Dillon is one of the villains to be imprisoned by Dr. Strange, although he rejects the cure Spider-Man (Peter-1) attempts to give him, seizing an arc reactor before battling all three Spider-Men at the Statue of Liberty.
 He is later cured by Doctor Octopus and reconciles with his universe's Peter Parker before being safely transported to his universe.

-As of 2025, the character has appeared in one project: the film Spider-Man: No Way Home.
-Foxx reprises his role from Marc Webb's film The Amazing Spider-Man 2 (2014).
+As of 2026, the character has appeared in one project: the film Spider-Man: No Way Home.
+Foxx reprises his role from Marc Webb's The Amazing Spider-Man film series.